-For instance, one can use the simplest \textit{2D Histograms} (frames) representation and directly apply conventional image object detection methods on such frames.
-While being the most straightforward approach, it unfortunately demonstrates relatively poor performance~\cite{perot2020learning}.

-Several methods built on top of the \textit{2D Histogram} frames extend the analysis to video sequences.
-Models like Recurrent Vision Transformer (RVT)~\cite{gehrig2023recurrent} and State Space Vision Transformer (S5-ViT-B)~\cite{zubic2024state} design neural architectures with various forms of temporal memory to better capture the sequential nature of the EBC frames.
-Compared to independent frames, using temporal dimension significantly increases the object detection quality.
+The most straightforward approach applies conventional image detection methods directly to \textit{2D Histogram} frames, but this yields relatively poor performance~\cite{perot2020learning}.
+More advanced methods, such as Recurrent Vision Transformer (RVT)~\cite{gehrig2023recurrent} and State Space Vision Transformer (S5-ViT-B)~\cite{zubic2024state}, extend this approach by incorporating temporal memory to capture sequential information, significantly improving detection quality compared to frame-by-frame processing.

-The most recent family of methods attempts to use more efficient event representations to further improve the object detection performance.
-For example, 12-channel Event Representation through Gromov-Wasserstein Optimization (ERGO-12)~\cite{zubic2023chaos} constructs an optimized image-like event representation and shows that the standard object detection methods perform exceptionally well on it.
-Alternatively, Asynchronous Spatio-Temporal Memory Network (ASTMNet)~\cite{li2022asynchronous} and Adaptive Event Conversion (AEC)~\cite{peng2023better} attempt to combine both better event representation and use novel neural architectures architecture to expand state-of-the-art results.
+The most recent family of methods attempts to use more efficient event representations to further improve object detection performance.
+For example, 12-channel ERGO-12~\cite{zubic2023chaos} constructs an optimized image-like event representation and shows that the standard object detection methods perform exceptionally well on it.
+Alternatively, Asynchronous Spatio-Temporal Memory Network (ASTMNet)~\cite{li2022asynchronous} and Adaptive Event Conversion (AEC)~\cite{peng2023better} attempt to combine better event representation while using novel neural architectures to expand state-of-the-art results.

-Multiple other methods have been developed either treating EBC object detection as a 3D detection problem~\cite{schaefer2022aegnn,perot2020learning,gehrig2022pushing}, exploiting benefits of neuromorphic architectures~\cite{cordone2022object}, or exploring various hybrid approaches~\cite{peng2023get,peng2024scene}.
+Other methods have been developed that treat EBC object detection as a 3D detection problem~\cite{schaefer2022aegnn,perot2020learning,gehrig2022pushing}, exploit benefits of neuromorphic architectures~\cite{cordone2022object}, or explore various hybrid approaches~\cite{peng2023get,peng2024scene}.